0ptim/DeFiChainWiki/docs/auto/How_to_rescue_stuck_DFI.md

 ---
-title: How to "rescue" stuck DFI
+title: How To "Rescue" Stuck DFI
 permalink: /How_to_rescue_stuck_DFI/
 ---